-Adapting to technology
+1. Adapting to Technology

-Lack of automation
+2. Lack of Automation

-There is a need to make more and more content available in all the regional languages.
-Additionally, the content should be focused on addressing the local problems.
-Today, mostly the content that is available on the Internet is in English, which is still spoken by a small fraction of the people in India.
+There is a growing need in the telecom industry to make more and more content available in all the regional languages.
+Additionally, the content should be focused on addressing local problems.
+Today, the content that is most readily available on the Internet is in English, which is still spoken by a small fraction of the people in India.
 The experience of using the internet or browsing is not a pleasant one on the small screens of a mobile phone.
-So, mostly the usage is restricted to chatting on applications such as WhatsApp and playing games.
+The usage is, thus, mostly restricted to chatting on applications such as WhatsApp and playing games.
 However, reading documents on mobile phones is still difficult.
 Therefore, it is highly unlikely that mobile phones will completely be able to replace laptops, desktops, and tablets.
-This is one of the major challenges facing the telecom industry in India.
+This is one of the major challenges in Indian telecom industry.